0mWindyBug/GhostMapperUM/README.md

 generally speaking , we do that by exploiting the iqvw64e.sys vulnerable intel driver (thanks to kdmapper's utilities - https://github.com/TheCruZ/kdmapper)

 ## Usage
-set the path your your target driver in 'config.h' and compile
+set the path to your target driver in 'config.h' and compile

 just run GhostMapperUM.exe